hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

     - **StateProvinceName** to **State-Province**
     - **EnglishCountryRegionName** to **Country-Region**

-1. In the status bar, verify that the query has six columns and 701 rows.
+**In the status bar, verify that the query has 6 columns and 701 rows.**

-## **Configure the Region query**
+## Configure the Region query

 In this task, you'll configure the **Region** query.